esamarathon/esas18-layouts/README.md

-# esas18-layouts
+# esas18-layouts#esamov18
-The on-screen graphics used during European Speedrunner Assembly Summer 2018
+The on-screen graphics used during European Speedrunner Assembly Movember 2018.

-Make sure to use the [esas18](https://github.com/speedcontrol/nodecg-speedcontrol/tree/esas18) branch of nodecg-speedcontrol when using this bundle!
+This NodeCG bundle also needs [nodecg-speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol) to change run information, play Twitch ads, etc.

 This bundle also heavily relies on the [obs-websocket](https://github.com/Palakis/obs-websocket) plugin, so make sure you have this installed (custom address/port and password can be specified in the bundle's config if needed).